 I got as much attention as I would on the chatty streets of Spain – and all of it was helpful.

-From the women who yelled after me that I’d somehow dropped my coat, to the diners seeing me snapping pics who told me where I could find better spots for photos, people weren’t shy.
+From the women who yelled to tell me I’d dropped my coat to the diners who told me where I could find better spots for photos, people weren’t shy.
 They were friendly.

 Perhaps it’s time to add a word or two of gentle encouragement to my dear American friends.

 Go on.
 Indulge me.
 And put your hands up for Detroit.